Skip to main content

 Cancellation

-Optional cooling-off period for regulatory compliance (e.g., EU requirements).
+Optional cooling-off period (e.g., for EU regulatory requirements).

-• Preliminary allocations are computed offchain and shown to participants
+• Preliminary allocations are computed offchain and communicated to participants

-• Once a bid is cancelled, it cannot be reinstated
+• Once a bid is fully cancelled it cannot be reinstated

 Transitions to: Settlement